 TITANIC-TITANIC.com | White Star Line

 The White Star Line had originally been a company serving Australia with traditional sailing vessels during the great Australian gold rush.
-The company went bankrupt as this gold rush faded, and in 1867, Thomas Henry Ismay bought the company for £1,000.
+The company went bankrupt as this gold rush faded, and on the 18th January, 1868, Thomas Henry Ismay bought the company for £1,000.
 From this point forward, the White Star Line would commission ships from their close partners, the Belfast shipbuilders of Harland and Wolff.
 Under this arrangement, Harland and Wolff launched their first White Star Line ship in August 1870 - Oceanic I. She was a true break from tradition, and her appearance and size, together with a host of innovations, made her the world's first true super-liner.
 She was the first ship to combine the hull and the superstructure, previous vessels having the superstructure added to the deck, leaving the deck as a promenade.
 She also had running water in every cabin, practically a novelty in 1870, increasing her popularity even more.
 Within the same year she was followed by her identical sisters Atlantic, Baltic I, and Republic I, and the following year the slightly larger Adriatic I and Celtic I. Together these vessels were to dominate the Australian business, and eventually the transatlantic routes too.

 The appointment to the White Star Line in 1891 of Thomas Ismay's elder son, Joseph Bruce, pictured on the right, eventually led to a major decision about future shipbuilding practice for the White Star Line, the by now infamous 'comfort, rather than speed' policy.
 From these early steps and development of the White Star Line, came the launch, in 1899, of the second Oceanic II, a state-of-the-art liner which brought great critical acclaim from all quarters.

 In 1902, White Star was taken over by the International Mercantile Marine Company, or IMM, headed by J. Pierpont Morgan.
 This was a huge American-owned collective of smaller sailing lines, and ownership of the company was a very complex affair.